(Scheduled to graduate from Advanced as officers Jan. 7, 1944, with some graduating Dec. 31, 1943

 Bockus, Van Cornelius, II

+S/N: O-1998606.
+He graduated from Freeman Field with the Class of 44B probably as a Flight Officer, prior to serving in the 381st Bomb Group 535th Bomb Squadron located at Ridgewell, England.
+He received his commission in England.
 He became a 1st Pilot on a B-17.
-He flew in the European Theatre.
 He married in 1946 and had 4 children.
 He stayed in the military for 33 years.
-Then he worked for a Railroad, retiring in 1988.
+Then he worked for a railroad, retiring in 1988.

 Wife: Sue Boone